nickbalan/portfolio-website/README.md

 ## Objective
 To build a simple responsive website using just HTML and CSS that showcases my professional portfolio, which will include the projects I've built throughout my Full-Stack Web Development Program, to my professional network and potential employers.

+## Context
+For a professional web developer is essential to have a designated place to present the work and demonstrate relevant skills such as problem-solving or practical knowledge in a programming language.

+## Project Owner and Acknowledgement
+- CareerFoundry

 ## My Role
 - Full-Stack Web Developer